Article Translations: (Spanish)

 Preventing Future Spells

-Once kids develop better coping skills they usually outgrow breath-holding spells.
-But in the meantime, parents can face a challenge greater than witnessing the episodes themselves: finding a way to discipline the child that won't provoke another spell.
+Once kids mature and develop better coping skills, they usually outgrow breath-holding spells.
+But in the meantime, parents can face a challenge greater than witnessing the spells themselves: finding ways to discipline their child that won't trigger another spell.

-Your doctor can work with you to achieve this delicate balance by helping you find better coping strategies for you and your child.
-Try not to give in to tantrums and obstinate behavior; young kids need limits and guidelines to help them stay safe and become well-adjusted emotionally.
+Your doctor can work with you to help you find coping strategies for you and your child.
+Try not to give in to tantrums and stubborn behavior — young kids need limits and guidelines to help them stay safe and become well-adjusted emotionally.

 With experience, courage, and your doctor's help, you can learn to cope with breath-holding spells while providing a safe and structured environment until your child outgrows them.